madrisan/pyoocs/README.md

 ```

 The html mode is intended for debug and testing only.
-Use the script `oocs-htmlviewer.py` instead.
+Use the script `oocs-htmlviewer.py` instead, or its Node.JS equivalent `oocs-htmlviewer.js`.

 #### Screenshot of the Web Interface